 Computer Science + Robotics and Intelligent Systems

-Mechanical Engineering – Robotics and Automation
+Mechanical Engineering – Robotics, Automation and Design

 Earning a BSE at Mines means you will develop expertise in integrative design, which enables you to bridge traditional problem solving approaches to engineering, creative design and social sciences.